Sajeelsahil1/Connect-Social-App/README.md

 # Kinekt (Social Connect App) 📱

 Kinekt is a full-stack, cross-platform social media application built in Flutter.
-It was developed as a mobile app intern task, demonstrating a wide range of features from real-time chat and notifications to cloud media uploads.
+It was developed as a comprehensive mobile app internship task for **DevelopersHub**, demonstrating a wide range of features from real-time social interactions to cloud media uploads.